openNuke/toolset/README.md

 nukeToolkit
 ===========

-Commonly used tools in group, text cut &amp; paste form and checked for bad channels.

 By downloading a file from this repository you agree to the general license terms below.
 Copyright (c) 2010 till present
 All rights reserved.